Haunted Mansion Holiday

 Haunted Mansion Holiday (known as Haunted Mansion Holiday Nightmare in Tokyo Disneyland) is a seasonal overlay of The Haunted Mansion attraction at Disneyland and Tokyo Disneyland that blends the settings and characters of the original Haunted Mansion with those of the 1993 film The Nightmare Before Christmas.
 Taking inspiration from "The Night Before Christmas", the attraction retells the story of Jack Skellington (as "Sandy Claws") visiting the Haunted Mansion on Christmas Eve, leaving holiday chaos in his wake.

-The Haunted Mansion typically closes for two and half weeks in late August so it can be converted into the Haunted Mansion Holiday.
-The overlaid attraction is then open to guests from September through early January before being closed again to remove the overlay.
+The Haunted Mansion typically closes for two weeks in early August so it can be converted into the Haunted Mansion Holiday.
+The overlaid attraction is then open to guests from late August through early January before being closed again to remove the overlay.